onox/orka/docs/numerics/tensors/statistics.md

       This gives a `Result` of roughly 0.35 or 35 %.

-!!! warning "Keep parameter `N` small for large tensors"
-    The runtime cost of the implementation of `Binomial` might depend on `N`, thus this number should not be too large for very large tensors.

 - `Geometric` with parameter `P`.
 Create a tensor with a geometric distribution, modeling the number of failures.
 Parameter `P` must be in 0.0 ..
 1.0.

 - `Poisson` with parameter `Lambda`.

+!!! warning "Keep parameter `N` in function `Binomial` small for large tensors"
+    The runtime cost of the implementation of `Binomial` might depend on `N`, thus this number should not be too large for very large tensors.

 ### Continuous distributions